renderguy7768/cgol/README.md

 * Please deselect Cell Parent game object when running in editor to avoid fps drop

 # Controls #
-* Play with grid generation by modifying the option on Cell Parent game object under GridGenerator.cs script before starting simulation
+* Play with grid generation by modifying the options on Cell Parent game object under GridGenerator.cs script before starting simulation
 * LMB on the cube to make it alive/dead only when simulation not started/paused
 * Enter/Spacebar to start/pause simulation
 * R to reset Camera back to original position